An Exploration of Knowledge about Child Abuse linked to Faith and Belief

 This research was commissioned by the National Working Group on Child Abuse Linked to Faith or Belief and uses a multi-partner collaborative approach.
 It is led by Manchester Metropolitan University academics Dr Lisa Oakley and Dr Kathryn Kinmond in partnership with The Victoria Climbié Foundation UK (VCF) and Churches Child Protection Advisory Service (CCPAS).

 If you re-use this information please ensure that you reference this document as follows:

 Oakley, Kinmond, Dioum & Humphreys (2016) An exploration of knowledge about child abuse linked to faith and belief

-A further analysis of the findings is anticipated early 2017, followed by a full research report and on-going practitioner support.
+A further analysis of the findings is anticipated during 2017, to include full research report and on-going practitioner support.